Pirassununga: Cachaça

-Pirassununga is home to three sugar cane distilleries, Pirassununga 51 Cachaça, Cachaça Sapucaia and Pirassununga Cachaça.
+Pirassununga is home to three sugar cane distilleries, Pirassununga 51 Cachaça, Cachaça Sapucaia, and Pirassununga Cachaça.
 The most popular brand, Pirassununga 51 Cachaça, was founded in 1959, just one year after Brazil had won its first FIFA Soccer World Cup.
 Pirassununga 51 Cachaça became a household name in the country during the 70s.
 "51, uma boa ideia," which translates to "51, a good idea," soon became a phrase in popular culture.
-It wasn't until the 1990s that Pirassununga 51 Cachaça became an export to other parts of the world.
+It was not until the 1990s that Pirassununga 51 Cachaça became an export to other parts of the world.
 Cachaça is used as the spirit of choice for Brazil's national cocktail, the caipirinha.

 Tourist Spots

 Waterfall Emas

 Waterfall Emas in Pirassununga, São Paulo.

 Waterfall Emas serves as a hydroelectric plant to power the city of Pirassununga.
 In addition to supplying the city with electricity, it is a local fishing and boating destination.
 Houses can be rented nearby for fishermen to be near the water.
 Around Waterfall Emas, one can find many restaurants serving the local fish, dorado.